 - Cook bacon in the oven at 425 until crispy (about ten minutes.)
 Transfer to a paper towel-lined plate; set aside.

-- Gradually whisk in milk and stir in potatoes.
+- Gradually whisk in milk and stir in potatoes and chopped cauliflower.

 - Bring to a boil; reduce heat and simmer until potatoes are tender, about 12-15 minutes.*

 - Stir in ham, and adjust salt and pepper, to taste.
 If the chowder is too thick, add more milk as needed until desired consistency is reached.

 - Serve immediately, garnished with bacon and green onions, if desired.